CVliner/Predicting-the-next-word---NLP/README.md

 - The last layer should have the same number of units as the total number of words in the corpus and a softmax activation function.
 - This problem can be solved with only two layers (excluding the Embedding) so try out small architectures first.

-"""Before closing the assignment, be sure to also download the `history.pkl` file which contains the information of the training history of your model and will be used to compute your grade.
-You can download this file by running the cell below:"""
-"""## See your model in action

 After all your work it is finally time to see your model generating text.

 Run the cell below to generate the next 100 words of a seed text.

-After submitting your assignment you are encouraged to try out training for different amounts of epochs and seeing how this affects the coherency of the generated text.
-Also try changing the seed text to see what you get!